 Hello, my name is Keir Whitaker.
-I’m the UK based Shopify Designer Advocate, one-half of Viewport Industries, co-host of The Back to Front Show podcast and occasional web developer.
+I’m the UK based Shopify Designer Advocate, co-host of The Back to Front Show podcast and occasional I get to call myself a web developer.
 You can find me on Twitter unsurprisingly as @keirwhitaker.

 I have worked with Shopify since 2012 in the role of Designer Advocate.
 It’s a great company and I feel very privileged to be part of it.
 I am based in the UK but regularly travel to host workshops and participate at events and conferences in Europe, Canada and the USA.

-In 2011 my good friend Elliot Jay Stocks and I started a small business as an umbrella for our joint side projects which we called Viewport Industries.
+In 2011 Elliot Jay Stocks and I started a small business as an umbrella for our joint side projects which we called Viewport Industries.
 Over the last couple of years it has grown into a small side business.
 Together we published Insites: The Book and most recently a new large format magazine called Digest.
-We also run occasional small industry focused events like Insites: The Tour and ConfShop — sometimes for fun and occasionally for profit (we hope).
+We also run occasional small industry focused events like Insites: The Tour and ConfShop — sometimes for fun and occasionally for profit.

 In January Kieran Masterton and I launched a new podcast called The Back to Front Show.
 Every two weeks we try to get behind the mic and discuss topical news and an in-depth subject.
 It’s fun and people seem to enjoy it.